In Exercises 55–58, use a calculator to find the value of the acu... | Channels for Pearson+

 Textbook QuestionTextbook Question

-In Exercises 55–58, use a calculator to find the value of the acute angle θ to the nearest degree. sin θ = 0.2974
+In Exercises 55–58, use a calculator to find the value of the acute angle θ to the nearest degree. tan θ = 4.6252

 Verified Solution